 The LG G8X ThinQ Dual Screen is kind of a cross between the ZTE Axon M and genuine folding smartphones like the Samsung Galaxy Fold.
 Its innovative folio case hosts two screens plus a monochrome display on the outside for quick-glance use.
 The device is slightly thicker than some others at 8.4mm, but it also accommodates a flush camera array, and carries rugged MIL-STD810G specs with an IP68 water resistance rating.

-The second identical 6.4-inch OLED Full Vision screen is the clever charm: When you place the G8X ThinQ in its case, it connects to screen number two via USB C, with power derived from the phone.
-The camera has two lenses on the back: a 12-megapixel main lens with optical image stabilization and a 13-megapixel super wide-angle lens.
-The front has a 32-megapixel selfie camera.
+The second identical 6.4-inch OLED Full Vision screen is the clever charm: When you place the G8X ThinQ in its case, it connects to the second screen via USB-C, powered from the phone.
+The camera has two lenses on the back: a 12MP main lens with optical image stabilization and a 13MP super wide-angle lens.
+The front has a 32MP selfie camera.
 And, get ready: It has a 3.5mm jack for your listening pleasure.
 Using apps alongside each other in portrait mode works great.
 The outside secondary 2.1-inch monochrome screen displays time, date, and notifications.
 If the whole thing gets too unwieldy, you can simply remove the folio case and go back to using a single screen.

 Folding phones on the horizon